EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

-    /toggleplace,"Switch between your position and pos1 for placement" Aliases,"//toggleplace"
+    /toggleplace,"(or //toggleplace)"
-    Usage,"/toggleplace"
+    Description,"Switch between your position and pos1 for placement" Usage,"/toggleplace"

 ------------